metaborg/spg/README.md

     sdf2table: java
 ```

-### Using org.metaborg.spg.sentence
+### Using org.metaborg.spg.sentence.(sdf|antlr)

 The `Main` class expects as its first and second argument the path to a Spoofax language artifact and the path to a Spoofax project, respectively.

 ### Using org.metaborg.spg.sentence.eclipse*

-An update site is generated at `org.metaborg.spg.sentence.eclipse.site/target/site/`.
+An update site is generated at `org.metaborg.spg.sentence.antlr.eclipse.site/target/site/`.
+This Eclipse plugin contains both the SDF-generator (ambiguity testing) and ANTLR-generator (difference testing).
 To install the plugin in Eclipse:

 1. _Help_ > _Install New Software..._
 2. _Work with_: the built update site.